apache/logging-log4j2/BUILDING.md

     mvn apache-rat:check

-To perform a Clirr check on the API module, run

-    mvn clirr:check -pl log4j-api

 To build the site with Java 7, make sure you give Maven enough memory using `MAVEN_OPTS` with options appropriate for your JVM.
 Alternatively, you can build with Java 8 and not deal with `MAVEN_OPTS`.